yunhaom94/MergeSharp/MergeSharp/README.md

 Each MergeSharp CRDT consists of two classes: The CRDT Message Class and the CRDT class itself.
 The CRDT Message Class contains the state that is propagated to other CRDTs so that they are able to merge states.
 The CRDT class itself contains all of the query, update and merging methods.

 ## Two-Phase (TP) Set Message Class
-This is the Message Class for the TP Set Class

 ### Create a TP Set Message:
 #### `public TPSetMsg()`, `public TPSetMsg(HashSet<T> addSet, HashSet<T> removeSet)`